showmap/smartwalk/README.md

 General Conventions
 -------------------
-Every commit that is pushed to the repo must have a reference to a [JIRA](https://smartwalk.atlassian.net) issue.
-The ID of a correspondent issue should be written in the beginning of a commit description.
-For example:

-git commit -m "SW-555 The brain bug with missing JIRA issue ids in commits was fixed"

 4-Spaces as a Tab indentation should be used in all source code files.

 Server Solution Setup
 ---------------------